 - Medicare services: You can apply for Medicare, request a new Medicare card, or make changes to your Medicare plan.

-- Benefit estimates and proof: You can get an estimate of your future Social Security benefits or obtain a letter proving your current benefits.
+- Benefit estimates and proof: You can get an estimate of your future Social Security retirement benefits or obtain a letter proving your current benefits.

 - Personal information updates: You can update your name or address, which is essential for receiving benefits without interruption.